Find answers to commonly asked questions.

 Will Murdock Early Education be implementing a kindy program like school.

-Yes we are excited to announce we have intentions to launch a kindy program in 2017.
+We are proud to say that on every Campus we have degree qualified Early Childhood Teachers who run our Kinder Program inline with the Western Australian School Curriculum.
 Both our kindy and school based kindy use the same framework for the planning and implementation of the curriculum (Early Years Learning Framework).

 Things to consider when choosing between kindy at childcare or a school based kindy

-There are many benefits to utilising a Childcare Kindy VS a School based Kindy pelase see below
+There are many benefits to utilising a Childcare Kindy VS a School based Kindy please see below

 - hours and days of care provided